w3c/wai-dynamic-planning/source/plan/index.html.erb.md

 {:/}

 {:.attach_permalink}
-## Determine budget
+## Determine budget and resources

-Ensure costs are clarified and budget is secured for accessibility activities such as reviews, training, audits, and testing with users.
+Ensure costs are clarified and budget and resources are secured for accessibility activities such as reviews, training, audits, and testing with users.

 {::nomarkdown}
 <%= activity_body %>
 {:/}

-Your budget needs depend on your accessibility goals and the extent of the work required to achieve them.
-Some things that need to be considered when creating a budget include:
+Your budget and resource needs depend on your accessibility goals and the extent of the work required to achieve them.
+For all activities consider what resources will be required and ensure that that they are available.
+Some things that need to be considered include:

 * **Accessibility evaluations** &ndash; Consider how frequently they need to occur and how extensive they need to be.
 * **Evaluation with people** &ndash; Consider what opportunities exist to involve users with disabilities in evaluations.